Ertan222/ExpressTimeStampProject/README.md

  # Ertan:
-I completed this project for freeCodeCamp's back end development and apı's unit and only the last commit is mine.
+I completed this project for freeCodeCamp's back end development and apıs unit and only the last commit is mine.
 I am not claming this project.